Montovani/rock-paper-scissors/README.md

 # 🪨📄✂️ Rock Paper Scissors - JavaScript Game

-A simple Rock Paper Scissors game built with vanilla JavaScript, where you play against the computer.
+A simple Rock Paper Scissors game built with JavaScript, where you play against the computer.

 ## 🚀 Features